 Determine whether the labor dispute impacts any other vacancies posted in WorkInTexas.com, and if so, place those vacancies in “hold” status

-Notify the state WF/UI coordinator of the labor dispute using the Report of Labor-Management Disagreement form (WF-41)
+Notify the state WF/UI coordinator of the labor dispute using the Report of Labor-Management Disagreement form (WF-41), included in TWC’s RESEA Program Guide.

 Boards must be aware that the state WF/UI coordinator will forward the information to the DOL Regional Office.